The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Mathematical background

 \subsection{Eigenfunctions of the \texorpdfstring{$p$}{p}-Laplacian and their limit}

-The eigenvalues and eigenfunctions of the infinity Laplacian can be formally defined as the limit of respective eigenvalues and eigenfunctions of the $p$-Laplacian operator, see \cite{juutinen1999infinity,juutinen1999eigenvalue,lindqvist2000superharmonicity} for details.
-For this reason we shortly recall the definition of eigenvalues of the $p$-Laplacian in the following, see \cite{le2006eigenvalue, lindqvist1990equation} for details.
+The eigenvalues and eigenfunctions of the infinity Laplacian can be \rev constructed \nc as the limit of respective eigenvalues and eigenfunctions of the $p$-Laplacian operator, see \cite{juutinen1999infinity,juutinen1999eigenvalue,lindqvist2000superharmonicity} for details.
+For this reason we shortly recall the definition of eigenvalues of the $p$-Laplacian in the following and also refer the interested reader to \cite{le2006eigenvalue, lindqvist1990equation}.

 For $1 \leq p<\infty$ the first (smallest) eigenvalue of the $p$-Laplacian operator has a variational form and is given by the Rayleigh quotient